camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/020-process-engine/200-multi-tenancy.html.md

 }
 ```

 The producer determines the engine based on the current tenant.
-It encapsulates the logic of accessing the process engine for the current tenant entirely.
-Any bean accessing this engine can simply declare `@Inject ProcessEngine` without specifying which specific engine is addressed.
+It encapsulates the logic of resolving the process engine for the current tenant entirely.
+Every bean can simply declare `@Inject ProcessEngine` without specifying which specific engine is addressed to work with the current tenant's engine.

-## Deploy the Application on JBoss
+## Deploy the Application to JBoss

 Start up JBoss.
-Build the process application and deploy the resulting war file on JBoss.
+Build the process application and deploy the resulting war file to JBoss.

-Make a GET request against the following URL to get all process definitions deployed to tenant 1's engine: http://localhost:8080/multi-tenancy-tutorial/process-definition?user=kermit
+Make a GET request (e.g. by entering the URL in your browser) against the following URL to get all process definitions deployed to tenant 1's engine: http://localhost:8080/multi-tenancy-tutorial/process-definition?user=kermit

 Only the process for tenant 1 is returned.